Nolan1324/cryptopals-solves/sets/4/31/README.md

 ### HMAC

-In the previous challenge, we saw how the naive implementation of MAC is vulernable to length-extension attacks.
-HMAC on the other hand is a much more well thought out protocol.
+In the previous challenge, we saw how the naive implementation of MAC is vulnerable to length-extension attacks.
+HMAC on the other hand is a much more well-thought-out protocol.
 The basic idea of HMAC is to feed the output of naive MAC ($H(k \mid\mid m)$) into another naive MAC, giving the form $H(k \mid\mid H(k \mid\mid m))$.
 Recall that length-extending a hash expression of the form $c := H(k \mid\mid m)$ requires knowing both $m$ and $c$.
 In HMAC, the outer hash function hides the value of the inner $H(k \mid\mid m)$ expression, preventing us from length-extending the inner hash.
 Moreover, not knowing $H(k \mid\mid m)$ also prevents us from length-extending the outer hash.

 The HMAC full protocol also pads (XORs) the inner and outer keys with different magic numbers, giving